-- Consider structures which promote a culture of collaborative learning in the Geospatial Inquiry - Explore teaching strategies (Talk Moves) which support academically productive talk in real classrooms
+- Consider structures which promote a culture of collaborative learning in the Geospatial Inquiry - Explore teaching strategies (Talk Moves) which support academically productive talk in real classrooms https://inquiryproject.terc.edu/prof\dev/library.cfm.html > Talk Strategies (Talk Moves)

-As you read the Talk Science Primer Example of a Productive Science Discussion, consider what the teacher is doing to promote academically productive talk.
-How might you use these Talk Moves to promote academically productive talk during a Geospatial Inquiry?
+As you view the videos, consider what the teacher is doing to promote academically productive talk.
+How might you use these to promote academically productive talk during a geospatial inquiry?